mickeys/dotfiles/README.md

 | .vimrc | Configure the `vim` text editor to be borderline awesome. |
 | bin | My home-grown binaries (programs)
 | README.md	| This very file. |

+It's possible that the real world has gotten ahead of my documentation; you may files checked in that aren't mentioned here.
+Sorry.